Huangying-Zhan/kitti-odom-eval/README.md

 If you use this toolbox, a footnote with the link to this toolbox is appreciated.

-You can also cite the the [DF-VO](https://github.com/Huangying-Zhan/DF-VO) which we release the toolbox in the first place.
+You can also cite the [DF-VO](https://github.com/Huangying-Zhan/DF-VO) which we release the toolbox in the first place.

 ```
 @article{zhan2019dfvo,